dmgk/modules2tuple/README.md

 #### Usage

+    modules2tuple [options] modules.txt

+    Options:
+        -offline  disable all network access (env M2T_OFFLINE, default false) -v        show version

+    Usage:
-Vendor dependencies and run modules2tuple on vendor/modules.txt:
+        Vendor package dependencies and then run modules2tuple with vendor/modules.txt:

         $ go mod vendor
         $ modules2tuple vendor/modules.txt

-By default, generated tuple entries will place packages under `vendor`.
-This can be changed by passing different prefix using `-prefix` option (e.g. `-prefix src`).
+    When running in offline mode:
+        - mirrors are looked up using static list and some may be missing
+        - module suffixes ("/v3" etc) are not automatically handled
+        - Github tags for submodules ("v1.2.3" vs "api/v1.2.3") are not automatically resolved

-When generating GL_TUPLE entries, modules2tuple will attempt to use Gitlab API to resolve short commit IDs and tags to the full 40-character IDs as required by bsd.sites.mk.
+        - Gitlab commit IDs are not resolved to the full 40-char IDs
-If network access is not available or not wanted, this commit ID translation can be disabled with `-offline` flag.

-#### Contributing

-modules2tuple knows about some GitHub mirrors and can automatically generate correct GH_TUPLE entries for them, but it always can use more.
-Please open a pull request or create an issue if you find some package names that it cannot handle (it leaves them commented out).